1,000+ Opportunities

 We know that health is more than what happens in a doctor’s office.
 It’s shaped by the places we live, the air we breathe, and the opportunities we have.
 Yet, for many communities, essentials like affordable housing, clean water, quality education, and good-paying jobs with benefits remain out of reach, creating obstacles to health and well-being.

 That’s why we partner with organizations tackling the underlying causes of health disparities.
-From raising the minimum wage and securing paid leave for working people to reforming the foster system to ensure families stay together , we support organizations that go beyond treating symptoms to disrupt the systems the created these challenges in the first place.
+From raising the minimum wage and securing paid leave for working people to reforming the foster system to ensure families stay together , we support organizations that go beyond treating symptoms to disrupt the systems that created these challenges in the first place.

 Our partners have made a real impact by creating cross-sector collaborations, advocating for changes in policies and practices, and working with their communities to look at systems with fresh perspectives.
 We invite you to join us in continuing to build on that momentum and create a future where all Missourians thrive.